 Section 8.
 The Treasurer shall collect all moneys due the Association and upon approval by the Board of Directors, shall disburse the same.
 The Treasurer shall report annually or oftener, as required, to the Association and shall keep regular accounts, which shall at all times be open to the inspection of the President or any member of the Board of Directors.
 The Treasurer's accounts shall be reviewed annually by a Certified Public Accountant selected by the Board of Directors.
 The accountant shall report at the Annual Meeting.

 Section 9.
 The Board of Directors shall supervise the management and control of the property of the Association, including the Dauphin County Reporter.
-It shall order the disbursement of all funds of the Association which are necessary for the ordinary conduct of business, except that the Board of Directors shall not order the expenditure of more than Two Hundred Fifty Dollars ($250) at any one time for a charitable or benevolent purpose or for any extraordinary purpose without the approval of the Association.
+It shall order the disbursement of all funds of the Association which are necessary for the ordinary conduct of business, except that the Board of Directors shall not order the expenditure of more than Five Thousand Dollars ($5000) at any one time for a charitable or benevolent purpose or for any extraordinary purpose without the approval of the Association.

 Section 10.
 The Board of Directors may hire an Executive Director of the Association whose duties shall be as determined by the Board of Directors.